Anisothermal stress relaxation test for characterization of elastomers and determination of crosslinking density

 - Very good reproducibility

-- Rapid determination of crosslink density
+- Fast determination of the cross-linking density

-- Information about relaxation behavior and structure
+- Information about relaxation behaviour and structure

-|Measuring system:||Heating / cooling chamber with electric heating and air cooling
+|Messsystem||Heating / cooling chamber with electric heating and air cooling

 Temperature range 20 - 300°C